 - Provide education from the perspective of the ICT “user side” that cultivates organizational, administrative, financial management, product planning, and service delivery abilities.

-In the Sports Information Course, the curriculum is composed as outlined in the policies below:
+In the Psychology and Sports Information Course, the curriculum is composed as outlined in the policies below:

 - Provide education that cultivates the ability to use ICT to measure and analyze the motion characteristics of sporting implements, exercising bodies, and a player’s movements during a game and to scientifically understand and explain these.